Best Health Insurance Plans in Ontario in 2026

 We’ll be going through each major Ontario health insurance provider and determining whether these plans are truly more valuable than what OHIP offers already.

-An Overview of Ontario’s Top Individual Health Insurance Providers
+Ontario’s Top Individual Health Insurance Providers Compared

 The top providers of individual health insurance in Ontario are Manulife, Blue Cross, and Sun Life.
 Most people in Ontario are covered by one of their plans.
 If their plans don’t meet your needs, there are other smaller providers available which we will explore individually later.